 When I spent my childhood catching every flu and virus rampant in our public school system and developed bronchitis and sinusitis four to six times a year, no one questioned it.
 When I constantly sprained my ankles and complained of leg pain, I was told to suck it up.
 Any link between frequent bouts of tendonitis and our strange hypermobility was never questioned.
 When my gymnastics coach got a load of my flexibility, she was thrilled to have me join the team, only to tell my stepmother at the end of the year that my poor proprioception and motor skills made me terrible gymnast material and I wouldn’t be invited back.
 When I complained that standing in one spot or working on my feet for longer than an hour brought me severe pain, I was being a drama queen, but these were all early signs that I had the same incurable genetic disorder that many of my family members had, only it wouldn’t come to affect them in any noticeable way until they were much older, or at least if it had, they didn’t feel it was enough to bother with or were told the same things I had been told; that what they were feeling was nothing unusual and nobody cared.

 These were just a few of the signs of EDS in my early life.
 Other things are more obscure, but just as important.
-For instance, I was always dropping things, running into doiresys and tables and was considered a real klutz.
+For instance, I was always dropping things, running into doorways and tables and tripping on perfectly flat ground.
+I was a real klutz.
 This is due to joint laxity and poor proprioception.
 When your joints are loose, your brain can’t properly place or guide your body.

 I also suffered from a wide variety of allergies from an early age and they have only continued to grow throughout my adulthood.
 I started out with allergies to certain soaps and cleaning products and my allergies grew to include most common outdoor allergies, all synthetic dyes and perfumes, some nuts and fruits.
 Now I have a wide range of allergies and intolerances that range in severity from anaphalactic reactions to headaches and nausea and I strongly suspect I have the common comorbid condition of a mast cell activation disorder and am seeking the help of a specialist in that area.
 This is likely what caused all of my respiratory infections, combining inflammation and congestion with a weakened immune system.